Rae699/Blog/_posts/2025-04-04-my-fourth-post.md

 ## The Dollar Devaluation Thesis

-Where do we go from here?
-Here's the scenario I'm preparing for:

-1. Bear market phase
-2. Aggressive dollar devaluation to manage debt
-3. Rotation into hard assets (commodities, gold, Bitcoin)

 This isn't theoretical.
 As Howard Marks wrote in his latest [Oaktree memo, *On Bubble Watch*](https://www.oaktreecapital.com/insights/memo-podcast/behind-the-memo-on-bubble-watch):